 - “Visual Narratives: European Capital of Culture Guimarães 2012” (FAUP, Porto, PT, 2013).

-His work is represented in public collections, namely in the Centre of Photography TEA (Spain), in the Contemporary Art Center of the Porto Municipal Collection (Portugal), in the Biennial Art Foundation of Cerveira (Portugal) and in national and foreign private collections.
+His work is represented in public collections, namely in the Centre of Photography TEA (Spain), in the Collection of Artist Books from the Calouste Gulbenkian Foundation Art Library (Portugal), in the Contemporary Art Center of the Porto Municipal Collection (Portugal), in the Biennial Art Foundation of Cerveira (Portugal) and in national and foreign private collections.